OpenSILEX/docs-community-dev/docs/codingStyle.md

     * Comment which explains the complexeAttribute purpose.
     * All attributes are private.
 They are accessible from other classes throught the
     * getters and setters functions.
-    * @example possible value for this attribute without parenthesis */ private String complexeAttribute;
+    * @example possible value for this attribute without parenthesis.
+    */
+   private String complexeAttribute;